Off-screen drawing and alias (alpha)

 ![]() | ![]() |

-Also, aliases are operationally restricted so that they cannot be created without a reference, but they can become unreferenced by deleting the referenced object, for example.
+Also, aliases are operationally restricted so that they cannot be created without a reference, but they can lose references when the referenced object is deleted, for example.

-In this case, too, alias drawing is skipped so that the drawing does not stop due to drawing errors, and the part palette and inspector palette display the invalid state in the same way as in the previous circular reference.
+In this case, too, alias drawing is skipped so that the drawing does not stop due to drawing errors, and the Parts palette and inspector palette indicate the invalid state in the same way as in the circular reference mentioned above.

 Restrictions

-Normally, the restrictions will be lifted by upgrading the alpha version, but this is not guaranteed.
+Normally, these limitations will be dealt with when upgrading from the alpha version, but this is not guaranteed.

-Offscreen drawing is a slightly more demanding mechanism because it is drawn in memory and then transcribed.
+Off-screen drawing is a slightly high-load mechanism because it draws objects in memory before transferring them.

 Therefore, heavy use may affect performance and result in insufficient FPS.

-Currently, we do not have a limit, but will consider whether to set one in the future as a performance guideline.
+Currently, this feature is not limited, but we will consider whether to do so in the future as a performance guideline.

-In conjunction with this, we will also proceed with optimization.
+In conjunction with this, we are also continuing to optimize this feature.

 The alpha version does not support exporting files for embedded use.